Njaaga-Gakure/alx-low_level_programming/0x01-variables_if_else_while/README.md

 4-print_alphabt.c is a C program that prints the alphabet in lowercase with the exeption of e and q

 5-print_numbers.c is a C program that prints all single digit numbers of base 10 starting from 0, followed by a new line

+6-print_numberz.c is a C program that prints all single digit numbers of base 10 starting from 0 using putchar() function